ronald50928/nellieborrero-site/README.md

 ## Nellie Borrero — Site + Infra

+> **Design Philosophy**: This site's logo and architecture are designed to embody thoughtfulness, communication, and timeless storytelling — core principles that reflect Nellie's approach to leadership excellence.

 ### Structure
 - `site/`: Astro static site with Tailwind
 - `infra/`: Terraform modules and prod env